-Production of binary toxin genes: production of binary toxin (CDT) as determined by PCR of cdtA and cdtB
+Presence of binary toxin genes: detection of binary toxin (CDT) by NAAT of cdtA and cdtB

 Antimicrobial susceptibility testing performed by the national/regional reference laboratory: Testing of C. difficile isolates for their susceptibility to antimicrobial agents performed by a laboratory that provides diagnostic, analytical and advisory services to other laboratories, nationally or sub-nationally.